ATTENTION: College closed Wednesday due to severe weather. More

 Work Outside of the Official Co-op

-The official co-op experience starts on the first day of the academic quarter and ends on the last day of final exam week.
+The official co-op experience starts on the first day of the 8-week co-op term and ends on the last day week eight.
 Students usually elect to work during non-co-op times as well.
 This is encouraged as long as the extra work does not interfere with progress in classes at the college.
-During a full-time on-campus quarter, the student is highly encouraged not to work any more than 20 hours per week.
+During a full-time on-campus term, the student is highly encouraged not to work any more than 20 hours per week.
 The work assigned during non-co-op times is determined by the dealership.
 The dealership is not required to have the student assigned to a lead-tech and is not required to have him/her working on tasks listed in the logbook.

 Recommended Pay During Co-op